Parks and countryside service updates

 - encourage children to avoid putting their mouths on equipment, their hands in their mouths, or to touch their face

 - do not eat or drink while in the playground

 Only use your local public rights of way network for lawful access.
 Please be considerate of other users by following social distancing guidelines.

-Our outdoor tennis courts are closed until further notice.
+Our outdoor tennis courts are now open.

 All conservation volunteering opportunities have been suspended during lockdown.

 If you’re keen to still help wildlife flourish locally, then there are things you can do to improve biodiversity in your back garden.